fidell1998/osticket-prereqs/README.md

 - Fill out the installation form with the appropriate information.

-- Make sure to **remember your username and password** — you’ll need them to log in to the osTicket admin panel later.
+- Make sure to **remember your username and password**, you’ll need them to log in to the osTicket admin panel later.

   <img width="1920" height="1037" alt="38" src="https://github.com/user-attachments/assets/4412a8c2-1adf-4772-93b4-6f4c265faf13" />